The Case for Change

 Anthony Dang

-I got fired from one of the biggest defense contractors in the country for calling out fraud.
-I know what happens when you challenge the people who are cheating the American public.
+I called out fraud at one of the biggest defense contractors in the country and the retaliation cost me my career.
+I was featured in a More Perfect Union exposé about waste in the defense industry.
 Whistleblower protection and government accountability are not talking points for me.
 They are my life.

 This campaign can’t compete with corporate PAC money.

-The incumbent raised over $632,000 last cycle.
+The incumbent raised over $1.6 million in the 2024 cycle, with hundreds of thousands from corporate and industry PACs.
 I can’t match that.
 I’m not wealthy.
 I don’t have a political machine.
 I don’t have a family dynasty funding my career.

-What I have is the truth, a record of fighting for it, and the people on the Peninsula who are done being taken for granted.
+What I have is the truth, a record of fighting for it, and the people in CA-15 who are done being taken for granted.
 If that includes you, I need your help.

 Fund the Fight